 Bananas are a great source of natural sugars, simple carbohydrates, and potassium.
 In the body, potassium is only stored for a limited amount of time, so try consuming a banana around 30 minutes to an hour before your workout.
-Eating a banana pre-workout is the perfect way to boost your glycogen stores and increase blood sugar levels — you can add some peanut butter for that extra protein boost.
+Eating a banana as your pre-workout snack is the perfect way to boost your glycogen stores and increase blood sugar levels — you can add some peanut butter for that extra protein boost.

 2. Chicken, Rice & Vegetables

 The stereotypical healthy meal: chicken, rice, and vegetables.
 This is actually a classic pre-workout meal.
 By combining a good source of lean protein and complex carbohydrates, this meal can provide amino acids to promote anabolism (muscle growth) and a slow-releasing source of energy.
 Consume a meal like this around 2-3 hours before a workout.

 Check out this barbeque chicken recipe to spice up your rice.

 3. Protein Bar

 If you’re on the go and looking for a quick top-up before the gym, then a protein bar is a great option.
 There are lots of options out there, but in terms of a pre-workout snack, you want to fuel your workout as well as boost your protein intake.
 Look for one with some carbohydrates too to offer a good balance of energy.
 A Layered Bar would make a good pre-workout as it contains protein, contributing to muscle mass as well as carbohydrate that’ll have you trampling the treadmill for hours.
 The low-sugar content is an added bonus for those watching their waistlines too.
 Eat around an hour before you workout to optimise your workout energy.